 If we were saving for a new house (that I really wanted!) and had a specific budget that allowed us to reach our down payment goal within six months, sure I might want to be like, “I deserve a new pair of shoes, I need to feel cute on a date night.
 It’s for the sake of my marriage. (?)” etc… but the bottom line is, if you really have a well planned out budget and you know and trust the end result of sticking to it, YOU get to decide what you value most.
 The shoes or the house.
 Yes you can have both… maybe you give into a splurge here and there and get the house a little behind schedule and maybe that’s worth it to you.
 Maybe you budget in the shoes and shave off some clothes for the kids (you’re awful).
 But once you KNOW exactly what it will take to hit your goal…. what you can’t do is pretend to be blind to the fact that the more you spend, the slower you’ll get there.
 And the key is making that budget realistic so you don’t just throw it out the window in frustration.

 Was that analogy worth it?
 I don’t know.
 But it’s been a long time since I’ve written a blog post and remember how I maybe should have hired a therapist?
 But I didn’t and sometimes I think this kind of typing with all of my fingers instead of my thumbs is therapeutic.
 Thanks. 😉

-Whole foods are best.
+Whole foods are best and fit your macros the best.
 Ice cream isn’t nutrient dense.
 Micronutrients matter too.
 Eat your veggies!
 All of this seems to me like it goes without saying.
 You’ll feel better and fuller on whole, nutritious foods.
 And I really admire people who eat super clean all the time!
-Of course if I was was one of them, I would probably be so much healthier and shinier and my teeth would probably be whiter and my hair longer and more luscious with less pony-tail breakage … my house would probably be cleaner.
+Of course if I was was one of them, I would probably be so much healthier and shinier.
+My teeth would probably be whiter.
+And my hair longer and more luscious with less pony-tail breakage….
+My house would probably be cleaner.

 Macros for the win.